gildir/CS321-2018F-002/ACCOUNTS.md

 # Accounts and Login

+## Player Database
+Written by: Cody Kidwell

+## Account Creation
+Written by: Cody Kidwell

+## Logging In/Out
+Written by: Haroon Tanveer

+# Permanently Removing Account
+Written by: Brett Mullins

+# Timeout Due to Inactivity
+Written by: Haroon Tanveer

 ## Login/Logout Log File
+Written by: Joseph Saah

 This file keeps track of players logging in and logging out.
 Whenver a player successfully logs into the game server, a message is written to the log